Hrily/SendTime/README.md

 # SendTime - Python
-Java Servlet that sends client the server time every two second for a minute, using Server Sent Events
+Python Server that sends client the server time every two second for a minute, using Server Sent Events

 ###Server does following process: